gregerspoulsen/artisan_tools/doc/source/getting_started.md

 project repository.
 The file can be left empty in which case the [default configuration](config) is used.

-Create a file containing the current version of the project.
-Default is a file called `VERSION` in the root of project.
+Versioning happens through two files `RELEASE` and `VERSION`. `RELEASE` holds the next intended version and should be tracked by source control.
+`VERSION` holds the current version and is generated using the `at version update` command. `VERSION` should not be tracked by source control.

+With the two files `artisan.yml` and `RELEASE` you can start using the basic functionality in artisan-tools.

 Functionality in artisan-tools comes through extensions, explore the available commands with `at --help`.
 The standard extensions